 Votes are weighted in accordance with the following principles:

-One (1) vote for each ECSS full member National Space Agency.
+One (1) vote for each ECSS full member Space Agency.

-Four (4) votes for the European Industry, represented by Eurospace.
+An equal number of votes for the European Industry, represented by Eurospace, as those cast by the Space Agencies in the same vote.

-Eurospace can decide to appoint four Eurospace voting representatives, with one voting right each, or to concentrate the four votes with a voting representative, or any intermediate solution.
+Eurospace can decide to appoint Eurospace voting representatives, with one voting right each, or to concentrate the votes with a voting representative, or any intermediate solution.